-This section contains topics about ArduPilot code-testing using simulation.
-Simulation allows for safe testing of experimental code and settings.
-Crashing software planes is a lot cheaper than crashing real ones!
+Simulation allows for safe testing of experimental code and settings and crashing virtual vehicles is a lot cheaper than crashing real ones!

 We recommend starting with Software In The Loop (SITL) because the setup is easiest, it does not require a flight controller, and all vehicle types are supported.